MicrosoftDocs/windows-itpro-docs/windows/client-management/enroll-a-windows-10-device-automatically-using-group-policy.md

 > - [How to plan your hybrid Azure Active Directory join implementation](/azure/active-directory/devices/hybrid-azuread-join-plan)
 > - [Azure Active Directory integration with MDM](./azure-active-directory-integration-with-mdm.md)

 The auto-enrollment relies on the presence of an MDM service and the Azure Active Directory registration for the PC.
-Starting in Windows 10, version 1607, once the enterprise has registered its AD with Azure AD, a Windows PC that is domain joined is automatically Azure AD-registered.
+Once the enterprise has registered its AD with Azure AD, a Windows PC that is domain joined is automatically Azure AD-registered.

 > [!NOTE]
 > In Windows 10, version 1709, the enrollment protocol was updated to check whether the device is domain-joined.
 For details, see [\[MS-MDE2\]: Mobile Device Enrollment Protocol Version 2](/openspecs/windows_protocols/ms-mde2/4d7eadd5-3951-4f1c-8159-c39e07cbe692).
 For examples, see section 4.3.1 RequestSecurityToken of the MS-MDE2 protocol documentation.